pobot-pybot/pybot-minitel/doc/source/index.rst

         - the ability to store the form definition (prompts, fields,...) as external JSON files,
-        - data display and entry handling, including special keys for navigating, editing and submiting the data.
+        - data display and entry handling, including special keys for navigating, editing and submitting the data.
+    - a simple menu management module

 It uses elements from :